Living in Green Amsterdam

-- Diverse variety of housing Few parts of the Amsterdam Area offer such a diversity of housing options, from modern apartments to spacious villas, historic villages and converted farms.
+- Charming historic villages Few parts of the Amsterdam Area offer such a diversity of housing options, from modern apartments to spacious villas, historic villages and converted farms.
 Buildings in the city of Hilversum are especially distinctive thanks to the expansive work of modernist city architect W.M.
 Dudok.

 - Excellent career opportunities Although many residents take advantage of the short commute to Amsterdam’s city centre by car or public transport, Hilversum in particular has a thriving business network.
 It’s the centre of the Netherlands’ media industry, home to NEP, United, Ericsson, Sonos and major international headquarters such as Nike and Hunkemöller.
 More than 23,000 professionals in the region work in the creative industry and businesses are always on the lookout for new talent.

 - Florencius International School (Laren) (ages 2 to 12) is a private school offering the IP curriculum and focuses on UK literacy and numeracy teaching strategies.

 - International School Hilversum (ages 4 to 18) is a public IB World school offering the IB Primary, Middle Years and Diploma curricula.
 It has a notable library and an extensive extra-curricular programme.